-II.
-The Petitioners
+2. The Petitioners

-D. G. is a 21-year-old Christian from China who experienced religious persecution as a child in China as a result of his faith and his father's work as a traveling pastor.
-D.'s persecution spanned through at least five years of his childhood and adolescent years.
+24-year-old David is a Christian from China who experienced religious persecution as a child in China due to his faith and his father's work as a traveling pastor.
+David's persecution spanned across at least five years during his childhood and adolescence.
 He has since sought refuge and relocated to the United States.

-E. L. is an 18-year-old Christian from China who experienced persecution as a child in China as a result of his father's leadership in a church.
-E.'s father was sentenced to over two years in prison for his religious affiliation and work, a period during which E. suffered harassment as the son of an imprisoned Christian.
-E. is currently a university student in the United States.
+Enoch is a 20-year-old Christian from China who experienced persecution in China as repercussions for his father's leadership in a church.
+Enoch's father was sentenced to over two years' imprisonment for his religious affiliation and work, a period during which Enoch suffered harassment and intimidation.
+Enoch has resettled in the United States.

-X. X. is 18-year-olds and the daughter of two Falun Gong practitioners.
-As a child, she was ostracized and persecuted for her and her family's spiritual practice.
-Her father was imprisoned for eight years for his beliefs and leadership as a Falun Gong member, and her mother was constantly away advocating for his release.
-Xinyang's father was eventually released from prison, but they were only able to spend thirteen days together as a family before he passed away from the injuries he sustained in police custody.
+Xinyang, 20 years old, is the daughter of two Falun Gong practitioners.
+As a child, she was ostracized and persecuted for her and her family's spiritual beliefs and practice.
+Xinyang's father was imprisoned for eight years, and her mother was often away advocating for his release.
+Xinyang was only to spend thirteen days with her father following his return home before he succumbed to the injuries he sustained in police custody.